-Section 4 introduces some novel visualizations of the components related to Box's test, which in turn suggest other possible test statistics that deserve further study.
-Section 5 describes a multivariate generalization of Levene's test within the HE plot framework that yields attractive and useful displays.
+Section 4 introduces some novel visualizations of the components related to Box's test, which. in turn, suggest other possible test statistics that deserve further study.
+For instance, we have found hypothesis-error (HE) plots appropriate for visualizing mean differences in MANOVA designs.
+A section in the online supplementary materials describes a multivariate generalization of Levene's test within the HE plot framework that yields attractive and useful displays.

 A different graphical approach to the main question is to consider multivariate dispersion in terms of distances of the points from their centroids; this is illustrated in the Supplementary Materials.
-These methods are all implemented in R (R Core Team, 2015), principally in the heplots and candisc packages.2.
+These methods are all implemented in R (R Core Team 2015), principally in the heplots and candisc packages.2